mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

    ...: output_tensor = layers.Dense(10, activation='softmax')(x)
 ```

-We instantiate an object of the class `models.Sequential()`, specifying the the input and the output.
+We instantiate an object of the class `models.Model()`, specifying the input and the output.

 ```
 In [6]: clf1 = models.Model(input_tensor, output_tensor)
 ```

 The method `.summary()` prints a summary of the network architecture, reporting the number of parameters in every layer.
-In the hidden layer, every node receives 784 inputs (one for each pixel), which are combined with a linear expression involving the same number of **weights** (the slope coefficients) plus a **bias** (the intercept).
+In the hidden layer, every node receives 784 inputs (one for each pixel), which are combined wby means of a linear expression involving the same number of **weights** (the slope coefficients) plus a **bias** (the intercept).
 So, 785 parameters are needed at every node, which makes a total of 32 $\times$ 785 = 25,120 parameters.
 In a similar way, in the output layer, every node needs 33 parameters, which adds 10 $\times$ 33 = 330 parameters to get a total of 25,450 parameters for the whole network.

 ```
 In [7]: clf1.summary()